QuantiModo/quantimodo-android-chrome-ios-web-app/docs/features.md

 ### QuantiModo Security

-From individuals to Fortune 500 companies, our customers have demanding security and privacy requirements.
+Our customers have demanding security and privacy requirements.
 QuantiModo was designed for the most rigorous security standards, using the same technology used by online banks.